-The ARIA Investment Trust (AIT) is the consolidation point for investments in CSC's five regulated schemes.
+The ARIA Investment Trust (AIT) is a Pooled Superannuation Trust (PST) through which the monies of CSC's five regulated schemes are invested.
 Through the AIT beneficiaries gain access to a broad investment universe, encompassing listed and unlisted assets and various investment risk factors.
 Any absence of specific risk factor exposures in the investment portfolio arises from intentional investment decisions rather than scale limitations.
 CSC's investment strategy leverages organisational strengths to maximise risk-adjusted returns within the risk budget limits approved by the Board.